Kyle-L/CSE-381/README.md

 <a name="overview"/></a>
 ## Overview
-This is the repository for the development of coding assignments for [CSE 381 Systems 2](https://miamioh.edu/cec/academics/departments/cse/academics/course-descriptions/cse-381/index.html) at [Miami University](https://www.miami.miamioh.edu/).
+This is the repository for the development of projects for [CSE 381 Systems 2](https://miamioh.edu/cec/academics/departments/cse/academics/course-descriptions/cse-381/index.html) at [Miami University](https://www.miami.miamioh.edu/).

 <a name="assignments"/></a>
 ## Coding Assignments